 According to updated official sources, the population of China and India in 2011 represented 36.20% of the world population.
-According to The World Factbook, the total area of China equals 9,707 thousands km2 (UN, 2010) and 6.7% of total world land mass; the total area of India is 3,287 thousands km2 (US Library of Congress, 2004), 2.2% of total world land mass.
+According to The World Factbook, the total area of China covers 9,707 thousands km2 (UN 2010) and 6.7% of total world land mass; the total surface area of India is 3,287 thousands km2 (US Library of Congress, 2004), 2.2% of total world land mass.
 China is a net food importing country, India, became self-sufficient in the mid-seventies, and is facing a problem of scarcity of energy sources and supply difficulties.
 Population growth, changes in consumption, fears over greenhouse gas emissions and the awareness of the scarcity of non-renewable energy resources, increased the pressure on food prices and their volatility, after years of relative stability.
-In countries where the availability of land has reached saturation level, other solutions were considered in order to increase production and ensure food self-sufficiency.
+In countries where the availability of land has reached saturation level, other solutions have been considered in order to increase production and ensure food self-sufficiency.

-In the land run, the Asian countries rank at the top of the investor and target countries and, among them, India and China share the highest positions.
-Unlike African countries, the percentage of the total domestic investment is very high in Asian countries.
-Chinese investments are concentrated mostly in China itself (59.7% of total land investments.
-Indian investments were mainly limited to India itself (69.6%).
+With regard to the land run, Asian countries rank at the top of the list of investor and target countries and, among them, India and China share the highest positions.
+Unlike African countries, the percentage of total domestic investment is very high in Asian countries.
+Both Chinese and Indian investments are concentrated mostly in the countries themselves with a total of 59.7% of total land investments) in China and 69.6% in India".
 China invested in more than 1.5 million hectares in East Asian countries for agricultural purposes.
 Conversely, India invested mainly in South Asia (6.3 million hectares), essentially for industrial purposes.

-Our calculations have revealed the drivers who are affecting the phenomenon of land grabbing in the world, compared with China and India.
-The results are interesting worldwide.
+Our calculations have identified other drivers who are affecting the phenomenon of land investment in the world and have compared them with China and India.
+The results are interesting at the worldwide level.
 They confirm expectations and, at the same time, reveal deep differences between China and India and between those driving countries and the phenomenon as a whole.
 In China, the determinants appear to be related to the index of food prices and the price of crude oil.
 This is not surprising since China is a net importer of food.
-The scenario changes in India, where the phenomenon of land grabbing seems to be induced by the production of energy from renewable sources and is closely related to (lagged) prices of food and oil.
+The scenario changes in India, where the phenomenon of large land investment seems to be induced by the production of energy from renewable sources and is closely related to (lagged) prices of food and oil.
 During the global economic crisis the variables showed a similar trend.
-Land grabbing appears to be driven by a variety of factors that are destined to augment in the long run (population growth, changing food consumption and growing demand for energy).
+Large land investment appears to be driven by a variety of factors that are destined to augment in the long run (population growth, changing food consumption and growing demand for energy).

 While Chinese and Indian outbound investments are largely underwritten by private actors, the inbound investments are public.
 These countries utilize most of their lands for the cultivation of jatropha (46.9% of the total agriculture investments for China and 70.9% for India).
 Jatropha oil can be used as bio-diesel for energy, as cake for fish or animal feed or for high-quality organic fertiliser and bio-pesticide production.
-Land grabbing, food security and energy security appear to be extremely closely related (Andreosso-O'Callaghan and Zolin 2010b).
+Large land investment, food security and energy security appear to be extremely closely related (Andreosso-O'Callaghan and Zolin 2010b).
 Therefore, the variables that affect the price of food and energy products also influence the extent of land acquisition.